-If you’ve visited this blog site before, or follow Eco-Friendly Beer Drinker on social media, you know I’ve written extensively about the many problems associated with packaging beer in those flimsy rings or rigid can carriers.
+Much has been written about the problems associated with packaging beer in those flimsy plastic film six-pack rings or rigid snap-on can carriers, neither of which are curbside recyclable.
 As for the other plastic culprit in craft beer – festival and beer garden cups – that presents another problem, and one that’s not as easily solved or avoided.
-I know, because I did it for the entire month of June last year and have committed to drinking only draught beer from proper glassware for all of 2020 – so far, so good.

-Practically every brewery that serves beer for outdoor consumption or pours samples at a festival is contributing to the mountain of single-use waste that’s piling up every year.
-And unfortunately those compostable* cups made partly out of corn starch that beer pourers or festival volunteers brag about are only helpful if they get collected separately from garbage or recycling and sent to a commercial composting facility.
-It doesn’t appear that anyone is really doing that.
+Practically every brewery that serves beer for outdoor consumption or pours samples at a festival in disposable cups is contributing to the mountain of single-use waste that’s piling up every year.
+And unfortunately those compostable* cups, typically made from corn starch, that beer pourers or festival volunteers brag about are only helpful if they get collected separately from garbage or recycling and sent to a commercial composting facility.
+Very few venues appear to be doing that.

 Confusion over the difference between recyclable, compostable, photodegradable or biodegradable only adds to the problem, and the absence of separate streams and proper signage for disposing of various products at beer gardens and festivals isn’t helping.
 That’s probably because the infrastructure for sorting and processing such innovative compostable* products just isn’t there yet.
 And judging from the lack of recycling capacity in much of the world, it’s not likely to improve any time soon.
 Ultimately, the best destination for most compostable* bioplastics at this point is in the trash.